Metallic transport of hard core bosons: Hall coefficient

-Eq.~(\ref{RH0-highT}) was extended to lower temperatures numerically by a path-integral based QMC for bosonic lattice models~\cite{SM,Motoyama} which are devoid of a sign problem.
+Eq.~(\ref{RH0-highT}) was extended to lower temperatures numerically by a path-integral based QMC for bosonic lattice models~\cite{Motoyama} which are devoid of a sign problem.
 We studied $24 \times 24$ size lattices, which was sufficiently large for expectation values at temperatures higher than $T_{\rm BKT}$.
 The number of Monte Carlo sweeps was $\sim 5\times10^{6}$. $\beta$ was subdivided into intervals $\epsilon=\beta/N_\epsilon, N_\epsilon=10$.
 Off-diagonal operators (e.g. $S^{+}_{i}S^{-}_{j}$, $S^{+}_{i}S^z_jS^{-}_{k}$) were calculated using using worm-type updates.
 In Fig.~\ref{fig:RHvsT}, the solid lines are the analytical results of Eq.~(\ref{RH0-highT}), while the QMC data are depicted by open circles.
+We see that the Hall coefficients above the HN regime, rapidly saturate to their high temperature limit.